mongodb/docs/source/core/replication.rst

 .. note::

-   :mongodb:command:`getLastError` assumes the current host, therefore, "``w: 2``" waits until the write operation has been committed to the current instance and 1 other node.
+   :dbcommand:`getLastError` assumes the current host, therefore, "``w: 2``" waits until the write operation has been committed to the current instance and 1 other node.
 The current node is always counted as "``w: 1``".